mole-ids/mole/docs/content/getting-started/configuration-overview.md

     bpf: udp dst port not 53
 ```

 On the previous example Mole will listen traffic from the `ens33` interface.
-PF_RING will be used as capturing driver and only the traffic defined in the `bpf` filter will be captured.
+PF_RING will be used as capturing driver and only the traffic defined in the
+`bpf` filter will be captured.

 !!! warning
     At the moment Mole IDS uses PF_RING for capturing packages and it cannot be dissabled.

 ## engine

-The engine sections has no options at the moment, this section is defined for future purposes.
+The engine sections has no options at the moment, this section is defined for
+future purposes.

 ## rules

 This section defines where and how the Yara rules should be loaded.
-In this secction we defined two entry for loading the rules, one for loading them from a directory so Mole will load all `*.yar` files in that folder without recursion.
-Second, you can provide a Yara rules index file and Mole will load those rules.
-Moreover, there is a section for the user to define a set of variables.
-Those variables can be used later on in the rules.
+In this secction
+we defined two entry for loading the rules, one for loading them from a directory
+so Mole IDS will load all `*.yar` files in that folder without recursion.
+Second,
+you can provide a Yara rules index file and Mole will load those rules.
+Moreover,
+there is a section for the user to define a set of variables.
+Those variables can
+be used later on in the rules.

 ```yaml
 rules: